 We currently sold out of Bernese Mountain Dog puppies, but we get new puppies every week!
 Please contact us to find out when we are getting more Bernese Mountain Dog puppies

-Learn More about Bernese Mountain Dog Puppies
+Learn More about Bernese Mountain Dog Puppies for Sale

 The Bernese Mountain Dog (Berner, for short) is a large, working breed.
 They are one of four breeds of Swiss Mountain Dogs and were originally bred as farm dogs.
 Bernese Mountain Dogs are known for their black fur with white and brown markings.
 Originally bred from Mastiffs and other guard-type breeds, Bernese Mountain Dogs are gentle giants.
 They are loyal and loving companions and make great family dogs.